-Today's Date

-support the designar parking of watercraft trailer connected to prohibited from part tion of t, boat trailers, no o a motor vehic rking by sectior the Ordinance and definitions thereof and do hereby as an area in which the notor homes and camping trailers is prohibited.
-Any cle designed for pulling such, and not otherwise 13-327 of the County code, may park within a (72) hours for the purposes of loading/unloading and
+Today's Date We the undersigned are familiar with the Ordinance and definitions thereof, and do hereby support the designation of which the parking of watercraft, boat trailers, motor homes and camping trailers is prohibited.
+Any trailer connected to a motor vehicle designed for pulling such, and not otherwise prohibited from parking by section 13-327 of the County code, may park within a restricted area for up to seventy-two (72) hours for the purposes of loading/unloading and maintenance.

-Name Address Signature
+Name Address Signature L